 When it comes to replacing your teeth, we strongly recommend that you choose dental implants.
 Dental implants are permanent, and do not require you to sacrifice any healthy tooth structure in order to support the restoration.
 Implants improve your oral health and your quality of life.

-If you have questions about replacing your missing teeth, or to schedule a consultation with Dr. David McAninch and Dr. Robert Kiken, our skilled oral surgeons in Lompoc and Santa Barbara, California, please call Ocean Oral and Maxillofacial Surgery today.
+If you have questions about replacing your missing teeth, or to schedule a consultation with Dr. David McAninch and Dr. Robert Kiken, our skilled oral surgeons in Santa Barbara, California, please call Ocean Oral and Maxillofacial Surgery today.